aL3891/Avanza.net/README.md

 ## Limitations

 Several features are not yet available, such as websocket support.
-Also the datamodel is missing some properties
+Also the data model is missing some properties in various places

 ## Getting a TOTP Secret